Registration and Enrollment

 - For most programs, the undergraduate cumulative grade point average (GPA) will be a minimum of 2.0 and the graduate cumulative GPA will be a minimum of 3.0.
 Some programs require a higher minimum cumulative GPA.
 These minimum cumulative GPA requirements cannot be waived, and NYIT does not round the cumulative GPA.

-- All undergraduate courses in which the grades of A–D (inclusive of + and - grades), F, WF, IF, and graduate courses with grades of A–C (inclusive of + grades) and F, WF, and IF will be used in the computation of the cumulative GPA unless a course is "major modified"** or complies with the NYIT repeat policy.
+- All undergraduate courses in which the grades of A–D (inclusive of + and - grades), F, IF, and graduate courses with grades of A–C (inclusive of + and - grades), F, and IF will be used in the computation of the cumulative GPA unless a course is major modified** or complies with the NYIT repeat policy.